What is employee productivity?

 Solution: Develop guidelines and store them on your intranet

 Communicate these guidelines and best practices to employees somewhere they will see.
-An intranet is a perfect tool for this, to ensure top-down communications get to employees.
+An intranet is a perfect remote work solution to ensure top-down communications get to employees.
 An effective intranet will store important remote work guidelines and highlight updates to employees.

 Challenge: Outdated employee success measurements